 You might not know how to cope with your emotions and might even think about finding another job or career path.

 Just know that there are lots of reasons for management not to give you a promotion (or a salary raise for that matter), even if well deserved.
 If you read on, I will try to explain why people get promoted unfairly.
-I will tell what not to do.
+I will tell you what not to do.

 I will conclude this article with your perfect escape route, potentially a way out.
 Check out this once in a lifetime chance!